crepusidiem123/cse15l-lab-reports/lab_report_3.md

 Our focus today - *grep* command and its command-line options

 * "-i": Ignore case distinctions in the pattern and input files.
+(Advised by ChatGPT)

 `grep -i "in a different terminal" technical/911report/chapter-1.txt`